ava-tan/cornell-bjj/documents/design-journey.md

 How the data is stored:
 ```
-1. create a list of all months the web owner has events for
+1. create two lists, one of days of the week and one of months.
-2. Link each month to the number of days in that month
+    2. For the days of the week
-3. Link each month to a list of days in that month
-4. Link each day to a nested list containing one list of times and one list of events.
+        a. link each day of the week to the regularly scheduled events for that day (one list of days and one of times)
+    3. For the months of the year
+        a. give each month a number of days and a list of "special" events not regularly scheduled for a given day
 ```

 How the data is displayed:
 ```
-1. Use javascript to get the current month
+1. Use javascript to get the current month and the year
 2. Find that month in the list
 3. Use js to find the first day of that month
 4. Starting from that day, add the date to each box on the calendar
-5. Add the name of the month to the title of the calendar header
+5. Add the name of the month and the year to the title of the calendar header

 When a day is clicked:
 1. Find the relevant day's time and events